Cup-one algebras and 1-minimal models: Abstract

 \section{Abstract}

 In previous work we introduced the notion of binomial cup-one algebras, which are differential graded algebras endowed with Steenrod $\cup_1$-products and compatible binomial operations.
-Given such an $R$-dga, $(A,d_A)$, defined over the ring $R=\Z$ or $\Z_p$ (for $p$ a prime), with $H^0(A)=R$ and with $H^1(A)$ a finitely generated, free $R$-module, we show that $A$ admits a functorially defined $1$-minimal model, $\rho\colon (\mcm(A),d)\to (A,d_A)$, which is unique up to isomorphism.
-Furthermore, we associate to this model a pronilpotent group, $G(A)$, which only depends on the $1$-quasi-isomorphism type of $A$.
-These constructions, which refine classical notions from rational homotopy theory, allow us to distinguish spaces with isomorphic (torsion-free) cohomology rings that share the same rational $1$-minimal model, yet whose integral $1$-minimal models are not isomorphic.
+In this paper we show that binomial cup-one algebras capture homotopy $1$-type.
+In particular, given such an $R$-dga, $(A,d_A)$, defined over the ring $R=\Z$ or $\F_p$ (for $p$ a prime), with $H^0(A)=R$ and with $H^1(A)$ a finitely generated, free $R$-module, we show that $A$ admits a functorially defined $1$-minimal model, $\rho\colon (\mcm(A),d)\to (A,d_A)$, which is unique up to isomorphism.
+Furthermore, we associate to this model a pronilpotent group, whose continuous cohomology is isomorphic to that of $\mcm(A)$.
+These constructions, which refine classical notions from rational homotopy theory, allow us to distinguish spaces with isomorphic torsion-free integral cohomology rings.
+Moreover, we show that there is an equivalence of categories between isomorphism classes of finitely-generated, torsion-free-nilpotent groups and isomorphism classes of finitely generated $1$-minimal models over the integers.

-\subjclass[2010]{Primary 16E45.
+\subjclass[2020]{Primary 16E45.
 Secondary 13F20, 20F18, 20J05, 55N45, 55P62, 55S05, 55U10. }